 Element Management System/Server (EMS)

-The EMS is the management system for the Private LTE network.
+The EMS is the management system for the PLTE network.
 Usually this is provided by the CBSD vendor, but it also can be delivered by the enhanced packet core (EPC) provider.
 This management system can either be managed by the end user organization or offered as a service by a managed service provider (MSP).

 Enhanced Packet Core (EPC)

 EPCs provide IP data routing to other UEs or the local network on the back end.
 All traffic from the PLTE network has to go to the EPC for routing.
 Providers can offer either cloud-based or on-premises EPCs, depending on the end user’s preferences.
 Some even provide a hybrid cloud and on-premises solution.
 This is a critical piece to consider because the applications that run on the PLTE network may only need to stay on the private network and not go to the cloud.

 Spectrum Allocation Server (SAS)